SirGavin500/FigmaMyLife/README.md

  // You can add multiple dates with description.

 // Person who Peer Reviewed your assignment: Sammer Saqa -  Figma to actual layer is sort of close.
-Main issue is that you put that you were going to use a carousel in your figma draft, but you are not using it in your physical site.
+Great job with the carousel

 https://www.figma.com/design/PsBvClcHNdVK5pn4guvcpH/Untitled?node-id=13-17&t=DUIjehRWqhXFQUAk-0